Tyson Fury stops Derek Chisora late on uncomfortable night that no one needed

 It was uncomfortable for the 60,000 or so freezing fans in the somehow-sold-out Tottenham Hotspur Stadium.
 It was uncomfortable for everyone who decided, against all reason, to pay the pay-per-view price.
 It was uncomfortable for Derek Chisora, shivering upon the impact of Tyson Fury’s punches, as those in the London venue shivered from the cold.
 It even seemed uncomfortable for Fury himself at times.

 A lot of people said in August that this was a fight no one wanted.
-The attendance at Tottenham suggested otherwise, but one thing is undisputable: This was a fight that no one needed.
+The attendance at Tottenham suggested otherwise, but one thing is indisputable: This was a fight that no one needed.

 “I needed some rounds,” Fury did claim upon the contest’s conclusion, but that was no excuse for the beating that he delivered to the 38-year-old Chisora, a friend of Fury’s but a man that the WBC champion had already beaten twice.